dentarg/auth0-blog/_posts/2017-11-02-developing-real-time-apps-with-meteor.markdown

 ---

-Meteor is a full-stack JavaScript platform for developing modern web and mobile applications.
+**Meteor** is a full-stack JavaScript platform for developing modern web and mobile applications.
 Meteor includes a key set of technologies for building connected-client reactive applications, a build tool, and a curated set of packages from the Node.js and general JavaScript community.

-* Meteor allows you to develop in one language, JavaScript, in all environments: application server, web browser, and mobile device.
+It allows you develop in just one language, JavaScript, in all environments: server, web and mobile.
-* Meteor uses data on the wire, meaning the server sends data, not HTML, and the client renders it.
-* Meteor embraces the ecosystem, bringing the best parts of the extremely active JavaScript community to you in a careful and considered way.
-* Meteor provides full stack reactivity, allowing your UI to seamlessly reflect the true state of the world with minimal development effort.

-**Express** is a minimalist web framework for Node.js.
-It provides a myriad of HTTP utility methods and middleware at your disposal. **MongoDB** is a very powerful non-relational database.

-A lot of folks such as [MacMillan](http://www.macmillanconnect.com.au/), [Suitshop](http://www.suitshop.com.au) already use **KeystoneJS** to power their CMSes.
-It's a great tool for quickly developing a blog, portal, forum or any form of managment system that really needs a content management system.

-## KeystoneJS Architecture

-KeystoneJS uses the Model View Template pattern.
-In a typical framework architecture, there exists a seperation of concern of functionalities; presentation, business, and data access realm.

-* **Data Access - Model**: This is the data access layer.
-It defines how data is being interacted with in the application.
-Validation, behaviour, and transformation of data.

-* **Business Logic - View**: In a typical framework, the view simply presents data to the screen.
-In KeystoneJS, it serves as the busines logic layer that contains the logic that accesses the model, otherwise known as controllers.
-It serves as a bridge between the models and templates.

-* **Presentation - Templates**: This is the presentation layer.
-It displays data on the screen.
+**Meteor** is a project backed by the _Meteor Development Group_ company.
+They are friends of the open source community.
+The _MDG_ group also manages [Apollo](http://dev.apollodata.com), the flexible production ready GraphQL client for React and Native apps.
+Meteor as a JavaScript platform has built a community around it over the years.
+Currently, there is a [discussion forum](https://forums.meteor.com), [Stack Overflow channel](http://stackoverflow.com/questions/tagged/meteor), and [Atmosphere - a repository of community packages](https://atmospherejs.com).
+In addition, there is a community-curated list of meteor packages and resources on GitHub known as [Awesome Meteor](https://github.com/Urigo/awesome-meteor).

-## KeystoneJS Features
+## Meteor Features

 KeystoneJS provides a standardized set of components that allows developers to build web applications quickly with JavaScript.
 It has a number of features that makes it a worthy framework to consider when looking for a good tool for your next project.